anniekaune/flight-manual.atom.io/content/using-atom/sections/editing-and-deleting-text.md

 {{/mac}}

-Using these commands you can place cursors in multiple places in your document and effectively execute the same commands in multiple places at once.
+Using these commands, you can place cursors in multiple places in your document and effectively execute the same commands in multiple places at once.

 ![Using multiple cursors](../../images/multiple-cursors.gif)

-This can be incredibly helpful in doing many type of repetitive tasks such as renaming variables or changing the format of some text.
+This can be incredibly helpful in doing many types of repetitive tasks, such as renaming variables or changing the format of some text.
 You can use this with almost any plugin or command - for example, changing case and moving or duplicating lines.

 You can also use the mouse to select text with the <kbd class="platform-mac">Cmd</kbd><kbd class="platform-windows platform-linux">Ctrl</kbd> key pressed down to select multiple regions of your text simultaneously.

 #### Whitespace

-Atom comes with several commands to help you manage the whitespace in your document.
+Atom comes with several commands to help you manage whitespace in your document.
 One very useful pair of commands converts leading spaces into tabs and converts leading tabs into spaces.
 If you're working with a document that has mixed whitespace, these commands are great for helping to normalize the file.
 There are no keybindings for the whitespace commands, so you will have to search your command palette for "Convert Spaces to Tabs" (or vice versa) to run one of these commands.

 The whitespace commands are implemented in the [atom/whitespace](https://github.com/atom/whitespace) package.
 The settings for the whitespace commands are managed on the page for the `whitespace` package.